 What do people in Indiana really think about opioid dependence?

-The research project titled "Opioid Aaddiction and public stigma: an assessment of rural and urban Indiana communities," involves surveys of more than two thousand Hoosiers, focusing in particular on counties that have been hardest hit by the opioid crisis and including hundreds of individuals that have self-identified as opioid users.
+The research involves surveys of more than two thousand Hoosiers, focusing in particular on counties that have been hardest hit by the opioid crisis and including hundreds of individuals that have self-identified as opioid users.
 Working with community partners, survey responses will be used to develop local campaigns and programs designed to address each community’s particular barriers to treatment.

 Perry’s project focuses on stigma, one of the primary barriers to overcoming drug addiction.
 Defined as an attitude that discredits or devalues individuals associated with a particular condition, stigma is experienced both as negative, discriminatory treatment from others and also as internalized, self-directed judgement.
 Although stigma is known to worsen health and social problems by encouraging secrecy and reducing public support for solutions, questions remain about how stigma arises and how it can be overcome.